 As a general rule, IQ Glass does not include crane use within any quotations, because where a crane is required for glass lifting, it will likely be required for other elements within the project.

 If you do require a crane, you will need to have a crane survey to determine which type of lifting equipment is suitable for the project.
 Cranes can be costly, due to the numerous factors involved in hiring one.
 Basic crane hire will include the crane itself and a crane operator, as well as a spotter in some cases to maintain a safe environment.
 Additional costs will be incurred in some cases, including road closures in locations where roads may not be large enough for a crane to operate through traffic or when there is no other route to the property.

-There are many types of cranes, suitable for different uses, including a spider crane, mobile crane and our own glass lifting technology Roboglaze.
-The use of a crane should be determined by the project manager and organized externally before IQ arrive on-site to install the glazing.
+There are many types of cranes, suitable for different uses, including a spider crane, mobile crane, and our own glass lifting technology Roboglaze.
+The use of a crane should be determined by the project manager and organized externally before IQ Glass arrives on-site to install the glazing.

 If you have any questions or are unsure regarding crane use on your project, please get in touch with the team on 01494722880.
 The team is on hand to discuss your project needs and determine glass lifting requirements on an individual basis.

 Latest posts by Carly Coren (see all)

 - Steel Glazing FAQ’s - June 10, 2021

 - Our South West Regional Office Is Now Open! - May 13, 2021

 - New Approved Document Tackling Residential Overheating – Coming Soon - April 30, 2021

 - Fire Curtains: How Do They Work? - April 30, 2021